Skip to main content

 inspire students to commit to living an Orthodox Christian way of life daily

-OCF meets regularly, either with our spiritual adviser or with our club, to cultivate an Orthodox community on campus.
-Additionally, OCF participates in other campus ministry events, representing the Orthodox student voice at Villanova.
+OCF gathers regularly for fellowship events, discussions with our spiritual advisor, and to attend church services at local Orthodox parishes.
+Additionally, OCF participates in campus ministry events, representing the Orthodox student voice at Villanova.
 For more info, contact Jenna Magas.

-The mission of Hillel is to enhance the religious and cultural lives of Jewish students at Villanova, to make Jewish students feel comfortable on campus and to address as many of their needs as possible.
+The mission of Villanova Hillel is to enhance the religious and cultural lives of Jewish students attending Villanova.
 We also hope to make non-Jewish students feel welcome in the club.
-We strive to uphold our mission by celebrating Jewish holidays, hosting Chinese food dinners, and facilitating dialogue between Jewish and non-Jewish students.
+We strive to uphold our mission by celebrating Jewish holidays, hosting Chinese food dinners, and facilitating dialogue between Jewish and non-Jewish students on campus.
+It is our goal to make Jewish students feel comfortable on campus and to address as many of their needs as possible.
 For more info, contact Micki Loud and Lauren Arnold.

 The purpose of Villanova Intervarsity is to start and grow a witnessing community of students and faculty who follow Jesus as Savior and Lord: growing in love for God, God's Word, God's people of every ethnicity and culture, and God's purposes in the world.
-For more info, contact Jane Stilwell.
+For more info, contact Jeremy Mathew

 Young Life College is an ecumenical Christian fellowship group seeking to foster and develop relationships with each other and with God.
 We offer weekly large groups and small groups where we look at the Bible, talk about faith, and learn more about who Jesus is and how he influences our lives.
 Wherever you are in your faith journey, you're welcome here!
 Join us as we have fun and explore our faith through community, adventure and significance.
 For more info, contact Ellen Pataky.